MileHacker Logo

 Park Transportation

 Within the national park, the Australia Shuttle Bus is the main public transport option.
-Private vehicle access is restricted beyond the Visitor Centre during operating hours.
+Private vehicle access is not allowed beyond the Visitor Centre during operating hours.

 This arrangement supports the management of traffic and preserve the park environment.